 Adult neural stem cells are retained in the specific brain regions such as the hippocampus and provide structural and functional plasticity in the adult brains.
 However, their neurogenic capability is lost during aging.
 We study how adult neural stem cells are aged and if we could rejuvenate them.

-Tomo is a group leader at DZNE in Dresden, Germany.
+Tomo is a Professor at FAU and a group leader at DZNE in Dresden, Germany.
 His research focus is to understand the roles of nuclear architecture in neural development/evolution, maintenance and brain aging.
 Tomo completed his PhD in the University of Tokyo and his postdoc in Rusty Gage’s lab at the Salk Institute.
 The Toda lab has been established based on the support from the ERC starting grant in 2019.

 Judith is the first post-doc and her focus is on neuronal nuclear architecture.
 She received her BSc and MSc from Wageningen University and obtained her PhD from Charité Universitätsmedizin, Berlin.
 Her expertise lies in neurodegenerative diseases.
 Since she has joined the lab in 2019, she is the social conscience of the lab.